 The Rwenzori Mountains is a spectacular mountain range located in Africa on the border of Uganda and the Democratic Republic of the Congo.
 The range is not volcanic but consists of crystalline rock that moved upward from the earth’s crust.

-Ancient people called the range “the Mountains of the Moon.”
+Ancient people called the range “Mountains of the Moon.”
 Ptolemy, the Alexandrian geographer, first used this name on a map.
 The mountains were thought to be the source of the Nile River.
-Indeed, melting snows from the range do feed some of the farthest Nile tributaries.
+Indeed, melting snows from the range do feed some of the furthest Nile tributaries.

-The range was named Rwenzori by European explorer Henry M. Stanley, after a native word meaning “rain maker.”
-Indeed, the Rwenzori IS a rain maker, for up to 350 days a year rain falls on these mountains, feeding the dense foliage.
+The range was named Rwenzori by European explorer, Henry M. Stanley, after a native word meaning “rain maker.”
+Indeed, the Rwenzori is a rain maker, for up to 350 days a year, rain falls on these mountains, feeding the dense foliage.

 At the base is the African Savannah teeming with animals including elephants and zebras.
-This zone is mostly between about 3,000 and 5,500 feet (914 – 1,676 m.).
+This zone is mostly between 3,000 and 5,500 feet (914m – 1,676 m.).
 Above the grasslands is the Rainforest from 5,500 to 7,500 feet (1,676 – 2,286 m.).
 Here are giant ferns, wild banana trees and lianas.

 Finally, above 14,500 feet and reaching to Margherita Peak at 16,763 feet (5,109 m.) the highest point in the range, atop Mount Stanley, the Rwenzori mountains are wrapped in permanent snow and storm-swept glaciers.